-It is worth mentioning that Comodo Certificate Authority has created ECC root certificates which are available in web browsers since 2008.
+It is worth mentioning that Comodo (now Sectigo) Certificate Authority has created ECC root certificates which are available in web browsers since 2008.
 Prior to making a decision to go for ECC certificate, it is wise to learn if it is compatible with the web server environment as well.
 The support by some mobile platforms also requires further testing.
 Unfortunately, precise information is yet to be available.
 However, most popular Microsoft and Apache web servers allow the ECC certificate operation.
 A possible solution is to install SSL certificates with different signature algorithms to support clients capabilities.

 As a conclusion, we can say that ECC is, indeed, an improvement in modern cryptography which underlies SSL certificates.
 Increased performance, attack stability and viable alternative to the existing crypto algorithms are among obvious benefits.
 However, acknowledging the fact that RSA algorithm is widespread nowadays, we predict a bright and fabulous future for EC Cryptography.